jneitman/Random-Forests/README.md

 # Random Forests
-## Bagging and Boosting with the iris data set.
+## Bagging and Boosting
+Demonstrating random forests in R with bagging and boosting on the iris data set in basic R and a file of breast cancer data.